 What are the biggest health concerns related to aging?

-Aging is negatively affected when physical ailments or lack of energy prevent an individual from being active.
+Healthy aging is negatively affected when physical ailments or lack of energy prevent an individual from being active.
 Some signs of aging include trouble sleeping, weight gain, especially around the middle, and loss of muscle mass.
 Starting at age 30, people can lose as much as five percent of muscle mass per decade of life.

 For some patients, hypertension (high blood pressure) comes from inactivity and weight gain.
 A tendency for diabetes arises from poor dietary choices, stress, and inactivity.
 Likewise, cardiovascular disorders also arise from inactivity and stress, as well as depression.